maplibre/maplibre/PROJECT_TIERS.md

 ### Core Project

-A project that the MapLibre Organization is committed to in a long-term way.
-A substantial amount of funding is spent on the project in the form of paid Maintainer time and paid Bounties to ensure its long-term success.
+A project that the MapLibre Organization is committed to long-term.
+A substantial amount of resources is allocated to the project in the form of paid Maintainer time and paid Bounties to ensure its long-term success.

 ### Supported Project